S1lv10Fr4gn4n1/cv-k8s/README.md

 # cv-k8s

 ## Description
-The goal of this study project is to demonstrate how to use a few tools to create a Kubernetes cluster and deploy a few services.
+The goal of this project is to learn how to use Kubernetes and deploy a few services into it.

 <br/>